 Many quality small-cap companies have large net-cash balance sheets as result of free cash flow generation over the years.
 Despite many of them having quite high returns on invested capital, their overall return on equity tends to be low.
 Many global investors consider low return on equity as a sign of a low-quality business or poor capital allocation and avoid them.
 It is true that many Japanese management teams have strong preference for conservative balance sheets, but we believe striking a balance between improving capital efficiency and maintaining a strong balance sheet is acceptable for many management teams in Japan.

 We believe there are no short cuts to identify high quality under-valued opportunities in the Japanese small cap market.
 To calculate intrinsic value, we need to get comfortable with the sustainability of margins and growth prospects of the business.
-Our fundamental research before committing capital includes review of public filings, and meetings with the company, customers, suppliers, competitors, and other investors, etc. (Maybe cut the part about Other Investors?
-I would say we can actually add “What we don’t do is rely on the input of other investors or sales side analysts to reach a conclusion.”)
+Our fundamental research before committing capital includes review of public filings, and meetings with the company, customers, suppliers, competitors, and strategic investors in the company, etc. We do not rely on the ideas of other investors or sales side research in our investment process.
 Even after our initial investment, we continue our research process to try to learn more about the business.
 Since available information on Japanese small cap companies is limited, we really need to turn stones one by one.
 But, we believe the potential reward of this time consuming, bottom-up, fundamental research is large in our universe.

 Partnership with Management Team of Portfolio Companies